-The promises of god are found in the Old Testament as well as in the New Testament.
+The promises of God are found in the Old Testament and in the New Testament.
 These promises are faithful, rock-solid commitments made by God Himself.
 Sometimes these promises are what God will do for you and sometimes they are promises that he will not do.
 Let us look at four of the promises of God.

 As you read the Bible, note that God makes two kinds of promises-conditional and unconditional.
-Conditional promises are promises that God makes with us that He will do something if we do something.
+Conditional promises are promises that God makes with us that is conditional on both parties doing something.
+"I will do this if you will do that."

-An example of a conditional promise is found in James 1:5-6,
+I found an example of a conditional promise in James 1:5-6,

 which says, “Now if any of you lacks wisdom, he should ask